sachink2010/document_chatbot/README.md

 # llm_document_chatbot
 Lot of enterprise clients want to understand how they could utilize Generative AI (LLLMs) with their own enterprise data but are concerned about data privacy concerns.
-This bot provides you a quick way to understand
+This bot provides you a quick way to understand how to utilize LLMs securely for your enterprise data.
+Please note that this is just a quick demo and there are better ways of implementing this with Retrieval Augemented Generation. https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/

-A repository for a document chatbot.
+![alt text](assets/chat.png)

 To understand this chatbot in detail, basic knowledge of following components would help:
 1. Streamlit- A faster way to build and share data apps.
 Streamlit turns data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience required. [www.streamlit.io](https://streamlit.io/)
  2. Langchain- LangChain is a framework for developing applications powered by language models.
 It enables applications to connect a language model to other sources of data (for e.g. get data from Google Search results and then answer user's questions in a better way). https://python.langchain.com/docs/get_started/introduction
  3. LLM Model- Foundational models from HuggingFace model hub. https://huggingface.co/models

-![alt text](assets/chat.png)

 ## Architecture diagram for SageMaker implementation
 The key advantage with this implementation is that no data ever leaves your AWS account.
 The model is hosted in a SageMaker endpoint in your account and all inference requests will be sent to that endpoint.